All Episodes

 Oh, and there's this from Mexico.

-Mexico's been deeply disappointed by uh President Bush's failure to convince his own Republicans to accept a guest worker program.
+Mexico's been deeply disappointed by President Bush's failure to convince his own Republicans to accept a guest worker program.

-Then the president said he's looking forward to to moving this amnesty program forward.
+And the president said he's looking forward to moving this amnesty program forward, now with a Democrat majority in the House of Representatives.

 Well, that angered Mexico, this refusal to open up the borders and let anybody from that country in.

-Um Mexico says here has more faith in the Democrats in the United States on immigration.
+Mexico says here has more faith in the Democrats in the United States on immigration.

-That happened, that happened last night.
+That happened last night.

 AP made it happen.

-I I don't see any Republicans running around shouting fraud, demanding lawyers open this up and that up, going to court, challenging everything left and right.
+I don't see any Republicans running around shouting fraud, demanding lawyers open this up and that up, going to court, challenging everything left and right.

 The question is, will their votes count?